fransbudiman/TTC_Project/README.md

 Unsolved bugs:
 1. crashes when internet not available
 2. some bugs when adding and removing the same bus stop ID in the edit screen before pressing done
+3. Bus Execute screen recycler view does not fill the entire page